CodeZilla740/FreshBasket/README.md

 # FreshBasket
-🍉 GreenBasket – Fruits & Veggies Website
+🍉 FreshBasket – Fruits & Veggies Website

 This is a simple yet professional website built to practice and showcase frontend development skills.
 It highlights various fruits and vegetables with a clean layout and a smooth user experience.